Skip to main content

 4. Apply your changes.

-Step 2: Pass Row-Level Security Values When Embedding
+Step 2: Pass Record-Level Security Values When Embedding

-When you embed a widget, you must pass the row-level security values in the JSON permissions block of the widget configuration.
-Row-level security is nested under the permissions property.
-The structure is an array because you might need to define row-level security for multiple datasets.
+When you embed a widget, you must pass the Record-Level Security values in the JSON permissions block of the widget configuration.
+Record-Level Security is nested under the permissions property.
+The structure is an array because you might need to define Record-Level Security for multiple datasets.

-The following code snippet shows the minimum structure required to pass row-level security:
+The following code snippet shows the minimum structure required to pass Record-Level Security:

 app.get('/api/get-jwt-token', async (req, res) => {